gdbinit/yage/README.md

-**Moved the fork to [yage](https://github.com/gdbinit/yage).**

 ## About

-This is an [age](https://github.com/FiloSottile/age) fork to directly use Yubikeys for private key generation and storage instead of external plugins such as [age-plugin-yubikey](https://github.com/str4d/age-plugin-yubikey) or [yubage](https://github.com/tv42/yubage).
+This is an [age](https://github.com/FiloSottile/age) fork with internal support for Yubikeys private key generation and storage instead of external plugins such as [age-plugin-yubikey](https://github.com/str4d/age-plugin-yubikey) or [yubage](https://github.com/tv42/yubage).

-The main reasons for this are that I find it annyoing to have external plugins for this specific purpose (negating Go's awesome static binaries) and complicates the [gopass](https://www.gopass.pw/) fork that I want to finish next.
+The main reasons for this are that I find it annyoing to have external plugins for this specific purpose (negating Go's awesome static binaries feature) and complicates the [gopass](https://www.gopass.pw/) fork that I want to finish next.

 While I understand why it was created, I'm not a fan of the plugin design since external code from `PATH` is called and there is no authentication between the caller (age) and the plugin, which is kind of weird when exchanging critical crypto material.